Capsize-Games/facehuggershield/README.md

 activate()
 ```

-Now you can use Huggingface libraries without worrying about telemetry, networking or file writes.
+Now you can use HuggingFace libraries without worrying about telemetry, networking or file writes.

 ---